-If you're trying to show a potential employer that you have attention to detail, start by being 100 per cent certain that your CV is error-free; check for spelling and grammar mistakes, make sure you use the same font throughout, and ensure that you have consistent formatting.
+If you're trying to show a potential employer that you have attention to detail, start by being 100% certain that your CV is error-free - check for spelling and grammar mistakes, make sure you use the same font throughout, and ensure that you have consistent formatting.

 7 ways to build habits that improve your attention to detail

-Whether you feel your attention to detail is pretty good or if it could be improved, building habits to hone it into your routine will strengthen your employability.
-Here are some actionable points that can help improve your attention to detail:
+Whether you feel that your attention to detail is pretty good or it could be improved, building habits to hone it into your routine will strengthen your employability.
+Here are some actionable points that can help to improve your attention to detail: